awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-inference-code.md

 To obtain inferences, the client application sends a POST request to the Amazon SageMaker endpoint\.
 For more information, see the [InvokeEndpoint](API_runtime_InvokeEndpoint.md) API\.
 Amazon SageMaker passes the request to the container, and returns the inference result from the container to the client\.
 Note the following:
 + Amazon SageMaker strips all `POST` headers except those supported by `InvokeEndpoint`\.
 Amazon SageMaker might add additional headers\.
 Inference containers must be able to safely ignore these additional headers\.
 + To receive inference requests, the container must have a web server listening on port 8080 and must accept `POST` requests to the `/invocations` endpoint\.
++ A customer's model containers must accept socket connection requests within 250 ms\.
++ A customer's model containers must respond to requests within 60 seconds\.
+The model itself can have a maximum processing time of 60 seconds before responding to the /invocations\.
+If your model is going to take 50\-60 seconds of processing time, the SDK socket timeout should be set to be 70 seconds\.

 ## How Your Container Should Respond to Health Check \(Ping\) Requests<a name="your-algorithms-inference-algo-ping-requests"></a>